-Unlike the traditional zoo where visitors freely roam the grounds observing animals in cages, the African Lion Safari is set up to allow visitors to drive at their own pace around multi-acre reserves in which the animals roam freely.
+Unlike the traditional zoo where visitors freely roam the grounds observing animals in cages, the African Lion Safari near Toronto, Ontario is set up to allow visitors to drive at their own pace around multi-acre reserves in which the animals roam freely.

-Open daily between May and October, the African Lion Safari also stages animal shows, workshops and has a splash pad and playground.
+Open daily between May and October, the African Lion Safari also stages animal shows and workshops and has a splash pad and playground.

 Though the African Lion Safari is more acceptable - in terms of animal welfare - than many zoos and amusement parks - such as the atrocious Marineland in Niagara Falls, which has been criticized for its animal cruelty - the elephant shows and rides at the African Lion Safari do seem archaic and humiliating to the animals.